 Title IX Officer(s)

 Employees whose duties include responsibility for ensuring required response to reports of sexual assault or harassment.
-Offices where such responsibilities reside include Student Affairs/Housing and Conferences, Human Resources, and the Vice President for Equity, Diversity and Inclusion who serves as the University’s central Title IX coordinating officer.
+Offices where such responsibilities reside include Student Affairs/Residence Life and Housing, Human Resources, and the Vice President for Equity, Diversity and Inclusion who serves as the University’s central Title IX coordinating officer.
 Relative to student sexual assault claims, the Student CARE and Conduct Case Manager is the primary Title IX coordinating officer and complaint recipient.

 Additional resources and information related to child abuse reporting are available through the state Department of Human Services website and the following Oregon Statutes: